Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout

+\bluethree{In this paper, we consider a probabilistic form of the dropout problem, where the CP knows each agent's probability of dropout \emph{a priori}.
+In this case of structural change, the objective is to solve for an optimal policy for the \emph{post-dropout} system based on samples collected from \emph{pre-dropout} system.
+For applications in which policy switching is not feasible, we also wish to find policies that produce good value for both the pre-dropout and the post-dropout systems.}

+\bluethree{To give the problem tractability, we assume the following structure to link the post-dropout MDP to its pre-dropout counterpart.
+First, we assume that the system under no dropout is the nominal graph, from which edges are selected based on agent attendance.
+Second, each agent has an independent probability of leaving the system, which is known \emph{a priori}.
+Third, the new transition kernel is assumed to be the corresponding marginalization of the original function.
+Finally, no reward is associated with removed agents.}

-Under these assumptions, the model-based version of the stated objectives are straightforward to solve.
-Thus, the focus in this paper is to develop a model-free solution technique.
-Most standard RL methods will require the two basic steps of policy evaluation and policy search.
+\bluethree{Under these assumptions, the model-based version of the stated objectives are straightforward to solve, and so we focus on model-free solution techniques.
+Standard RL methods require two basic steps of policy evaluation and policy search.
 For example, one method for safe policy improvement is to evaluate policies with a high probability confidence bound and select new policies associated with high lower bounds \cite{thomas2015high}.
 Attempting to perform policy evaluation on the post-dropout system, however, is not straightforward, as we can only sample from the pre-dropout system; the post-dropout system does not yet exist.